apify/apify-docs/docs/storage/dataset.md

         ]
     );

-For more information, see the [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) documentation.
+For more information, see the JavaScript API client [documentation](https://docs.apify.com/apify-client-js#ApifyClient-datasets).

 ### Apify API

 The [Apify API](https://docs.apify.com/api/v2#/reference/datasets) allows you to access your datasets programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and easily share your crawling results.

-You can find your secret API token on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.
+If you are accessing your datasets using the `username~store-name` [store ID format]({{@link storage.md#apify-api}}), you will need to append your [secret API token](https://docs.apify.com/api/v2#/introduction/authentication) as a query parameter (see below).
+You can find the token (and your user ID) on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

-#### Get a list of datasets

-To get a list of your datasets, send a GET request to the [Get list of datasets](https://docs.apify.com/api/v2#/reference/datasets/get-list-of-datasets?console=1) endpoint, providing your API token as a query parameter.
+To **get a list of your datasets**, send a GET request to the [Get list of datasets](https://docs.apify.com/api/v2#/reference/datasets/get-list-of-datasets) endpoint, providing your API token as a query parameter.

     https://api.apify.com/v2/datasets?token={YOUR_API_TOKEN}

-#### Get dataset information

-To get information about a dataset such as its creation time and `item count`, send a GET request to the [Get dataset](https://docs.apify.com/api/v2#/reference/datasets/dataset/get-dataset?console=1) endpoint.
+To **get information about a dataset** such as its creation time and `item count`, send a GET request to the [Get dataset](https://docs.apify.com/api/v2#/reference/datasets/dataset/get-dataset) endpoint.

     https://api.apify.com/v2/datasets/{DATASET_ID}?token={YOUR_API_TOKEN}

-#### Get dataset items

-To export a dataset's data, send a GET request to the [Get dataset items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/get-items) Apify API endpoint.
+To **view a dataset's data**, send a GET request to the [Get dataset items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/get-items) Apify API endpoint.

     https://api.apify.com/v2/datasets/{DATASET_ID}/items/?token={YOUR_API_TOKEN}